skryl/skryl/README.md

 3. Generate a new secret token initialier with `rake secret_deploy`.

-4. Copy `config/app.rb.example` to `config/app.rb` and customize its contents.
+4. Customize `config/initializers/app.rb` and set your credentials in `.env.yaml`

 5. Customize the views in `app/views` with your own information.